 Mortgage Insight

-High rental yields can improve loan serviceability, making securing financing for your next purchase easier.
+Strong rental yields can improve loan serviceability, making it easier to secure financing for your next purchase — critical as lenders tighten assessment rates in response to the February 2026 rate hike.

 4. Affordability and Entry Points

-Sydney’s median house price still exceeds $1.3M, but strategic investors are targeting:
+Sydney's median house price has reached a record $1.76 million, but strategic investors are targeting:

-- Outer growth suburbs with entry prices under $1M and projected 20–25% growth over the next 5 years.
+- Western Sydney growth suburbs with entry prices under $1.2M and strong infrastructure catalysts within the next 1–3 years.

 Mortgage Insight